-In the recent years, we've seen a new surge in philanthropy where the wealthiest amongst us decided to contribute a large chunk of money into solving the world's most pressing problems.
+In the recent years, we've seen a new surge in philanthropy where the wealthiest ones among us decide to chip in a large chunk of their money into solving the world's most pressing problems.

 In fact, this is particularly prominent among those who derived their wealth through technology.
-However, that's not to say that their impact is automatically as good as it seems.
+However, that's not to say that their impact on the world is automatically as good as it seems.

 And with that, we'll also take a look at some of the lessons learned, and what we can do on our own to contribute to the causes.

 Bill Gates — Overview